jmarkow/zftftb/docs/usage.rst

 Sound clustering
 ----------------

 Sound clustering is performed with ``zftftb_song_clust``, which computes the Euclidean distance between features computed for a user-defined template, and a set of audio files.
+The first option to the script is the directory to process, if no options are given it will process the current directory (pwd) with parameters set to the default.
+All options after the first, the directory to process, are passed as parameter/value pairs (see examples below).
 The basic workflow is as follows:  (1) spectral features are computed for all files in a director, (2) the Euclidean distance between a template and the files is computed, (3) the user selects hits based on the distance measure.
 Results for a particular template are stored in a sub-directory of your choice.
 You can go back to this directory and re-run any stage of the process without having to recompute the other stages (examples are given below).
 It will work with data saved in .mat files (requires a function to point to location of the data and sampling rate), or audio files.
-All options after the first, the directory to process, are passed as parameter/value pairs (see examples below).

 #.
 To cluster a set of .wav files use the following command.
     ::